ebradley12/Band-Camp-Tracker/reports/README.md

 ### Report Generation
 **What It Includes:**
 - Key metrics such as:
-  - Total sales
-  - Total transactions
+  - Total sales and transactions
-  - Top genres
-  - Top artists
+  - Top genres, artists and countries
-  - Top regions
-- Bar charts visualizing revenue by genre, artist, and region.
+- Bar charts visualising revenue by genre, artist, and region.
+- A line chart for sales trends over time
 - Comparison with the previous day's data, including percentage changes.

 ### Automated Email
-**When It Runs:**
+**Attachment:**
 - The script sends the previous day's report via email at **09:00 AM**.

-**Recipient:**
-- Configured via the `RECIPIENT_EMAIL` environment variable.
+**Recipients:**
+- Subscribers opted in for reports (retrieved from the database).

 **Attachment:**
 - The PDF report for the previous day is attached to the email.